kelcamer/ardupilot_wiki/common/source/docs/common-px4flow-overview.rst

    times.
 By closing one eye you will be able to keep the centre of the sensor stationary against the background while you do the rotation.
 #.
 Repeat  about the vehicle pitch axis.
 #.
+Note that the microSD card must be inserted into the pixhawk in order to correctly log the data.
+#.
 Download the data flash logs and plot the ``OF.flowX``, ``OF.bodyX``
    and ``IMU.GyrX`` data.
 It should look something like this: